yellowwithblue/focsngine/README.md

 # Offical Focsngine Github page.
 Source code for Focsngine 1.1
 You are allowed to fix and modify the code in this repository.
-If you want unmodifed code please download it on Focsgine.com/download/
+If you want unmodifed code please download it on Focsgine.com/download/ or for beta builds vist focs.dev/beta/builds/ If you want go to our support and forum page visit focs.dev/forum

 ![Doc](https://user-images.githubusercontent.com/87952671/129299692-3bbfdb25-c840-40fc-83fc-b7a2b4ac536f.png)